GoogleChrome/developer.chrome.com/site/en/blog/immutable-document-domain/index.md

 For example, if a hosting service provides different subdomains per user, an attacker can set `document.domain` to pretend they are the same-origin as another user's page.
 Further, an attacker can host a website under a shared hosting service, which serves sites through the same IP address with different port numbers.
 In that case, the attacker can pretend to be on the same-site-but-same-origin as yours.
 This is possible because `document.domain` ignores the port number part of the domain.

 To learn more about the security implications of setting `document.domain`, read ["Document.domain" page on MDN](https://developer.mozilla.org/docs/Web/API/Document/domain#setter).

-Chrome will start displaying a warning in DevTools Console as soon as `document.domain` is set starting from Chrome 98.
-Chrome is planning to  make `document.domain` immutable starting from Chrome 101.
+Chrome will display a warning in DevTools Console as soon as `document.domain` is set, beginning in Chrome 98.
+Chrome plans to make `document.domain` immutable from Chrome 101.

 ## Alternative cross-origin communication